-Computers based on OS X, Linux, FreeBSD, and ESX/ESXi operating systems are scanned by agents.
+Computers based on macOS, Linux, FreeBSD, and ESX/ESXi operating systems are scanned using agents.
 An agent is an executable uploaded via the SSH and SCP/SFTP protocols to a remote computer and gathers information about its hardware and software using the operating system utilities.

 Remote scanning via the SSH protocol

 - TNI connects to the remote computer via the SSH protocol.

 - A temporary folder is created in the remote user's home folder.
 The agent is then uploaded there using either the SFTP or the SCP protocol.

 - The scanning agent is run and creates a file with gathered information upon completion of its work.